HWVictor/HWVictor.github.io/README.md

 ## /\_layouts

-Contains the layouts that Jekyll will use to generate each page
+Contains the layouts that Jekyll will use to generate multiple pages

 ### default.html